 Going Live with the platform is a very easy 3 Step process that you can do in 10 mins.

-If you have not already complete, then register yourself at PushEngage.
+If you have not already completed, then register yourself at PushEngage.

 Here are the THREE easy steps to go live

 1) Configure your website details in PushEngage dashboard

-Once you register you will get login into PushEngage dashboard.
+Once you register you will get login into the PushEngage dashboard.
 Login into the dashboard and configure the website details.

 Identify the type of website you have.
 HTTP or HTTPS.
 Confused between the two types, here is a quick test for HTTPS sites.
 They will have the green lock in the URL address with Secure written like below.